 The conservative nature of the design and construction of the Pullman Building’s exterior walls (but let’s remember that it was a 10-story building vs. Adler’s six-story designs) is all the more apparent when compared to the Revell Furniture Company Building designed by Adler (with Sullivan) in late 1881 for lumber magnate and real estate investor Martin Ryerson.
 The Revell design was actually the culmination of two earlier designs in 1881 by Adler (with Sullivan) for small, walk-up storefronts that picked up with the language of the structural frame infilled with the triple-window where Jenney had left it with the Leiter Building.

 Following the Borden Block’s double window language, Adler (with Sullivan) first used the triple-window in the two-bay storefront for Emanuel Rothschild and Brothers at 210 W. Monroe, appropriately next door to the Leiter Building.
-As opposed to Jenney’s detailing, however, the pair recessed the floor spandrels in the third, fourth and fifth floors to allow the three masonry piers to read as continuous vertical elements (albeit they were still interrupted with capitals at each floor intersection) with more success than those of the Borden Block.
+As opposed to Jenney’s detailing, however, the floor spandrels were recessed in the third, fourth and fifth floors to allow the three masonry piers to read as continuous vertical elements (albeit they were still interrupted with capitals at each floor intersection) with more success than those of the Borden Block.
 What really made this elevation read “vertical” was first, its narrow width, and second, the detailing of the cast iron mullions were also detailed as continuous verticals that is credited to the hand of Sullivan.
 These imparted a definite vertical emphasis to the elevation that was also reinforced by a progression in the window heads: flat-headed in floors 1-3, segmental arches in floor 4, to semi-circular arches in the top floor, once again using the arch to terminate elevation.